zuda77/CurveFitting_blender_addon/README.md

 </p>

 ## Features
 CurveFitting moves vertices onto a curve or surface approximated by a polynomial calculated from the selected vertices.
+Whether to fit to a curve or a surface is automatically determined based on the selected vertices.

 #### - Curve Degree
 "Curve Degree" in the properties panel sets the degree of the polynomial.